 What about the cuticle?
 The cuticle helps to seal the skin with the nail plate and protect intruders such as bacterial from going anywhere close to the matrix.

-Small white shape looking like a moon which is very close to the cuticle is the lunula.
+Small white shape looking like a moon that is very close to the cuticle is the lunula.
 The part just after the nail beds looking all white in most cases is referred to as the free edge.

 Having known this, lets quickly look at what moisturize means